juremaj/barrel-patch_analysis/README.md

 `notebooks_demo/`

-It's best to leave these unchanged and use `notebooks_dev` to develop new code (for example there is a notebook there that can be used to compare the NMF outputs across datasets.
-You can then always refer to the use cases in `notebooks_demo` if something gets messed up.
+It's best to leave these unchanged and use `notebooks_dev` to develop new code (for example there is a notebook there that can be used to compare the NMF outputs across datasets).
+Maybe it would also make sense to add some development notebooks similar to the ones in `notebooks_demo/` that could be used for additional analysis of single datasets (for example if we would want to add some interesting quantifications frequency of activation, pairwise correlations, overlap etc.).
+The benefit of having a separate development folder is that in case something gets messed up you can then easily refer to the use cases in `notebooks_demo`.